trailofbits/sinter/README.md

 `security find-identity -v -p codesigning`

-Copy the appropriate "Apple Development" ID (the ascii-encoded hex value), and paste it in the appropriate place in `sinter/cmake/options.cmake`.
-Note: later versions of Sinter will automate this step.
+Copy the appropriate "Apple Development" ID (the ascii-encoded hex value), and pass it to CMake at configure time: `-DSINTER_CODESIGN_IDENTITY:STRING=XXX"

 ### Apply for EndpointSecurity entitltements for your code-signing identity (optional, required for distribution)